 The nearest gas, food and lodging are in Dawson City and Eagle Plains 369 km further north.
 Make sure you have plenty of food, gas and a couple of spare tires.
 Download the Dempster Highway Travelogue or pick up a copy at any Visitor Information Centre.

 There is no cell service in the park.

 Download a 1:225,000 scale map of the park.

 There are plenty of things to do and see for all ages, abilities and interests in Tombstone Territorial Park.
 It's a popular destination for hiking, car camping, backcountry camping, wildlife viewing and winter recreation.

 The Tombstone Interpretive Centre is open late May to September.
 Facilities include wheelchair-accessible toilets, a library, a gift shop, and outdoor information boards about trail conditions, bear safety, wildlife sightings and more.
-You can also purchase maps, fishing licences and backcountry camping permits, and rent bear-proof food canisters (cash only).
-The centre also offers interpretive programs, special events and guided walks.
+You can also purchase maps, fishing licences and backcountry camping permits.

 Tombstone Mountain is the only road-accessible campground in the park and there are 3 backcountry campgrounds at Grizzly, Talus and Divide lakes.
 Tombstone Mountain Campground is available on a first come, first served basis, and self-registration is onsite.
 The backcountry campgrounds require online reservations and a camping permit.

 See Hike and camp at Tombstone Territorial Park for more information about facilities, recreational activities and how to reserve backcountry campgrounds.

 See park permits for information on activities requiring a permit and to submit your application.